-At Wye School, we follow the National Curriculum at Key Stage 3.
-We teach our pupils to be confident and competent in the core skills of source analysis, understanding causation, significance, chronology, change and continuity, diversity and interpretation.
-Students are also taught how to successfully structure an argument in extended writing pieces.
-This aids their progression to GCSE by creating strong foundations in exploring enquiries through source analysis skills, such as bias, context, authorship and interpretation.
-We begin Year 7 studying and developing key historical skills before following a more traditional curriculum through Key Stage 3.
+At Wye School, we follow the curriculum established by United Learning.
+We teach our pupils to be confident and competent in the core skills of source analysis, understanding causation, significance, chronology, change and continuity, diversity and interpretation which are all key skills used and tested throughout their GCSEs.
 Residential and day trips are also used to increase the relevance of learning about events in history and to promote engagement.
 We assess our pupils regularly with formal assessments at the end of each of our six terms.
-We give each pupil a National Curriculum target to work towards by the end of the year.
+We give each pupil a list of KPIs of varying difficultly which they will be assessed on throughout the year.
+At the end of the year pupils will take an exam to assess learning with questions being designed in a similar manner to GCSE to help prepare their writing techniques.
 We use a variety of approaches such as group work, pair work and independent study and research opportunities.
 The use of ICT is also promoted both in and out of school to develop historical knowledge.
 To enrich the learning of our most able students, we provide opportunities for them to tackle GCSE Level work and believe that there should be no age restriction on what is learnt, for example, giving higher level questions and essay work to our most gifted students.
 Independent research opportunities enable gifted students to develop a deeper understanding of historical issues and concepts and provide opportunities for them to lead other students on certain topics.
 For our lower ability pupils, there is an emphasis on confidence building skills and enjoyment.
 Great use is made of visual and kinaesthetic approaches to teaching and learning to create an environment where all can access the curriculum.
-In preparation for GCSEs, students will get an increased opportunity to develop extended writing as they progress at school.

-Currently, year 7 begins with a study of key source skills, focusing a broad range of historical topics.
-We follow this with a more traditional curriculum comprising the Battle of Hastings and the Norman invasion, The Black Death, The Peasants Revolt and the Murder of Thomas Becket.
+Currently, year 7 begins with establishing all the key skills used in history, to ensure all pupils are able to confidently recognise the key skills they need to undertake.
+Following this, pupils will study the Battle of Hastings and the Norman invasion, life in Norman England, The Black Death, The Peasants Revolt and the Murder of Thomas Becket.
 Re-enactment and project work is a big feature of the year 7 curriculum.

-For more information about the History curriculum, please contact Chris Wickington or Melanie Hodgins - email@example.com firstname.lastname@example.org
+For more information about the history curriculum, please contact Miss Hodgins or Mr Wickington email@example.com; firstname.lastname@example.org